 With a broad range of spiritual influences, from the Bible to Zen Buddhism, the Ego-Less SELF sets out to deflate the ego to let the true self shine through.
 You will begin to learn how to get rid of resentments, surrender the ego’s unconscious programs for happiness, and employ simple techniques to increase contact with consciousness.
 The book is available at www.hcibooks.com/p-4049-the-ego–less–self.aspx

 Sherry Gaba, LCSW, is a Psychotherapist and Life Coach in private practice and on Celebrity Rehab on VH1.
-Sherry is a frequent contributor to anthologies, blogs, and newsletters, and sought out speaker.
-Visit Sherry at www.sgabatherapy.com for information about life-coaching programs, teleseminars, and webinars, and read her other blog at Counsellor Magazine and The Law of Sobriety Blog with HCI Publications.
+She is a frequent contributor to anthologies, blogs, and newsletters and a sought after speaker.
+Visit Sherry at www.sgabatherapy.com for information about life coaching programs, teleseminars, and webinars, and read her blogs at Counselor Magazine.com and The Law of Sobriety Blog with HCI.

 This morning I had to re-read the chapter in my book “Learning to Let Go of Resistance and Attachments.”
 My book, “The Law of Sobriety: Attracting Positive Energy for a Powerful Recovery” comes out this Wednesday, September 1, 2010.
 I have bitten every one of my nails as I anxiously await the day.
 This has been a work in progress for over a year when I started writing the proposal, and really two and a half years ago when I landed on the radio with Dr. Drew Pinsky, and I suppose even longer than that, when I entered my first AA meeting.
 All of these experiences has brought me to the launching of my very own book about healing addictions.